DubiousCactus/metabatch/README.md

 ## Advantages

 - MetaBatch allows for efficient task creation and batching during training, resulting in faster training times.
-- Our approach provides more task diversity and allows for easy customization of task creation.
+- Our approach provides more task diversity due to online task creation and is easy to use.

 MetaBatch is a micro-framework for meta-learning in PyTorch that provides convenient tools for